zaher/blender_z_tools/README.md

 New Objects are created in a  new Collection called "Convex"

 ### Tutorial

 Switch "Edit Mode"

 Select faces that you want to make convex from it

-Go to on left Panel and find Face Map, Create new map name it "Convex", Assign this faces to it
+Go to on left Panel and find Face Map, Create new map, name it "Convex", Assign this faces to it

 ![Screenshot01](https://i.imgur.com/YsH6CPi.png)

-Now press n to see panel of addon, click button "Create Convex", you will have new object with same names added "-Convex" in Convex collection
+Now press n to see panel of addon, click button "Create Convex", you will have new objects with same names added "-Convex" in Convex collection

 ![Screenshot01](https://i.imgur.com/UDmglQK.png)